CrossRef/rest-api-doc/resource_intended_use_hints.md

 - A bot run by a non-subscriber accessing the content to TDM
 - A bot run by an entitled funding agency accessing the content to TDM

-- A bot run by a subscriber accessing the content to syndicate
+- A bot run by a subscriber accessing the content under a syndication agreement
-- A bot run by a non-subscriber accessing the content to syndicate
+- A bot run by a non-subscriber accessing the content under a syndication agreement
-- A bot run by an entitled funding agency accessing the content to syndicate
+- A bot run by an entitled funding agency accessing the content under a syndication agreement

 In the above cases, the content in question might or be either "restricted" (e.g.  requiring a subscription to access) or "unrestricted" (open access, free).
 Furthermore, any restrictions may be time-boxed via embargoes.
 This effectively means that their are sub-cases where the desired behavior might change depending on when the user (bot or human) tries to access the content.